 The Visual Display of Quantitative Information by Edward Tufte.
 Learn how to make charts and graphs that don’t suck.

-The Non-Designer’s Design Book a lovely book to teach graphic design to the novice in a hurry.
-It’s also worth checking out The Non-Designer’s Type Book by the same author to learn why type is important for conveying information to people.
+The Non-Designer’s Design Book by Robin P. Williams is a lovely book to teach graphic design to the novice in a hurry.

 Management is a broad topic, and most of the books about it are shit.
 The books on management you can buy at the airport are bodice-ripper romance novels for tedious, self-important executives.
 Spend your money on these instead.